 Shaft bashing: Bolt placing:

 All of this has made any systematic prospecting difficult, so there is still the chance of a significant discovery quite close to Top Camp or to other known caves.
 Life is made even more difficult through sloppy recording in previous years.
 Hence it is very important that any cave which has been looked at is marked and documented, to avoid duplication of effort.
 Very small caves are usually marked with a simple painted cross to indicate that they are worth no further effort, however, nowadays we are not allowed to mark things with paint.
 More significant caves get a metal tag, a number, and a written description.
 The aim is to link all such caves in to existing surface surveys, which in turn are tied to a number of fixed points located by laser theodolite/rangefinder from local trig. points.

-The web pages contain as much description as we have of every cave we know about.
+The cave index page contains as much description as we have of every cave we know about.
 To avoid any possibility of errors, this includes some info on caves not explored by CUCC, though for reasons of Austrian Kataster politics, these are not publicly accessible on the "live" web site.

-We now have a fancy clickable map showing the locations of all the caves we have information on with tables showing which pieces of information we have and what information still needs to be gathered.
+We used to have a fancy clickable map showing the locations of all the caves we have information on with tables showing which pieces of information we have and what information still needs to be gathered.
 But the scanned map is now obsolete and the text table of all the caves is out of date because the QM data has not been updated and the cross-referencing URLs are mostly broken.
 To find current QMs (Question Marks, i.e. open leads) look at QMs and leads - very much a work in progress.

 The following information is out of date (from 2004).
 Do not rely on it being current.

 In the tables (and the cave descriptions), bearings are quoted with a series of standard abbreviations for landmarks, which gives a good indication of which ones are most useful.